-The application of experimental and quasi-experimental research designs to the study of neighborhood effects has enabled researchers to make some progress on this issue.
-The Gautreaux studies followed poor Chicago residents who were given vouchers to relocate out of segregated communities and offered some evidence that participants who moved into low-minority, suburban neighborhoods experienced higher employment, while their children showed improved educational and employment outcomes relative to those who stayed in Chicago (Rubinowitz & Rosenbaum 2000; Popkin, Rosenbaum & Meaden 1993).
-Yet the Gautreaux project was not a true experiment; residents were not randomly assigned to receive vouchers, so the possibility that these findings were spurious remained.
-In response, the U.S. Department of Housing and Urban Development funded a demonstration project to move residents of public housing projects in five cities into non-poor neighborhoods, but this time researchers employed an experimental research design to correct for selection bias.
-The Moving to Opportunity (MTO) project randomly assigned residents to one of three groups: a treatment group that received vouchers to move to a low-poverty neighborhood, a group that received Section 8 vouchers but could move wherever they desired, and a control group that did not receive vouchers.
-The study boasted a prepost design that enabled researchers to collect data prior to the administration of vouchers and then at several follow-up points, and was seen as the first chance to apply the rigors of experimental research to Wilson's hypothesis.
+More recent studies have employed experimental and quasi-experimental research designs to study neighborhood effects.
+The Gautreaux studies, for instance, followed a group of poor, Chicago residents who were given vouchers to relocate into non-segregated communities and found some evidence that individuals who moved into low-minority suburbs showed improved labor market outcomes relative to those who stayed behind in Chicago, and that their children demonstrated improved educational and labor market outcomes (Rubinowitz & Rosenbaum 2000; Popkin, Rosenbaum & Meaden 1993).
+Participants in the Gautreaux program were not randomly assigned to receive vouchers, however, so the possibility remained that the observed "effect" of moving to a low-minority community was explained instead by the movers' own characteristics and attributes.
+In response, the U.S. Department of Housing and Urban Development sponsored the first experimental study of neighborhood effects: the Moving to Opportunity (MTO) project.
+MTO offered vouchers to residents of public housing projects in five cities to move into non-poor neighborhoods, but this time researchers employed an experimental design to correct for selection bias, randomly assigning residents to one of three groups: a treatment group that received vouchers to move to a low-poverty neighborhood, a group that received Section 8 vouchers but could move wherever they desired, and a control group that did not receive vouchers.
+The study featured a pre-post design that enabled researchers to collect data prior to the administration of vouchers and then at several follow-up points, and was seen as the first chance to apply the rigors of experimental research to Wilson's hypothesis.

-Results from the MTO program suggest it was successful in moving people out of poor neighborhoods and that living in non-poor neighborhoods had positive effects on adult mental health, but that living in non-poor neighborhoods had little positive effect on participants' economic and physical well-being (Kling, Liebman & Katz 2007; Orr et al 2003).
+Results from the MTO program suggest it was successful in moving people out of poor neighborhoods and that living in non-poor neighborhoods had positive effects on adult mental health, but that living in non-poor neighborhoods had little effect on participants' economic and physical well-being (Kling, Liebman & Katz 2007; Orr et al 2003).
 The bulk of this research seems to suggest that neighborhoods matter for some outcomes, but not all, and that the benefits accrue more to females than males (Sampson 2008).
-Some argue that this dearth of promising findings, particularly regarding adults' economic self-sufficiency, can be attributed to the design and implementation of the MTO program (for a fuller review of these issues, see Clampet-Lundquist & Massey 2008).
-Though the study was designed to control the endogeneity that emerges when participants self-select into treatment groups, specific features of the MTO program may have introduced additional sources of selection bias.
-For instance, since compliance was not mandatory, some participants assigned to the treatment group (47%) opted not to use their vouchers to move out of their neighborhoods.
-In experimental studies, researchers typically compare all who were assigned to the treatment group to those who were assigned to other groups, irrespective of whether they actually complied with this assignment.
-If compliance is low, this "intent-to-treat" (ITT) effect may underestimate the impact of the treatment condition.
-To correct for this, researchers also calculate a treatment-on-the-treated (TOT) effect, which in the case of the MTO program is measured by dividing the ITT effect by the take-up rate of the treatment group (Orr et al 2003; Kling, Liebman & Katz 2007).
-The TOT effect is considered a better indicator of the real impact on the treatment group, even though it is considered a quasi-experimental rather than experimental approach.
+As we describe later in this paper, some have argued that the lack of expected findings, particularly with respect to adult economic self-sufficiency, are at least partly the result of design and implementation features of the MTO program (see Clampet-Lundquist & Massey 2008 for a review).
+The MTO program was designed to control for self-selection into treatment groups, but specific features of the program may have introduced other sources of selection bias.
+In addition, although the MTO data may provide estimates of the effects of moving to a non-poor neighborhood after receipt of a housing voucher, they are not as useful for measuring the effect of living in a low-poverty neighborhood.
+Moreover, there are certain features of the MTO design that make it difficult for researchers and practitioners to use the findings to make generalizations about neighborhood effects.